quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-If a document specifies that a QUIC version is compatible with another, that document MUST specify the mechanism by which clients are made aware of the negotiated version.
-An example of such a mechanism is to have the client determine the server's negotiated version by examining the QUIC long header Version field.
-Note that, in this example mechanism, it is possible for the server to initially send packets with the client's Chosen Version before switching to the negotiated version (this can happen when the client's Version Information structure spans multiple packets; in that case the server might acknowledge the first packet in the client's Chosen Version and later switch to a different negotiated version).
+If a document specifies that a QUIC version is compatible with another, that document MUST specify the mechanism by which clients are made aware of the Negotiated Version.
+An example of such a mechanism is to have the client determine the server's Negotiated Version by examining the QUIC long header Version field.
+Note that, in this example mechanism, it is possible for the server to initially send packets with the client's Chosen Version before switching to the Negotiated Version (this can happen when the client's Version Information structure spans multiple packets; in that case the server might acknowledge the first packet in the client's Chosen Version and later switch to a different Negotiated Version).
 Mutually compatible versions SHOULD use the same mechanism.

-Note that, after the first flight is converted to the negotiated version, the handshake completes in the negotiated version.
-If the negotiated version has requirements that apply during the handshake, those requirements apply to the entire handshake, including the converted first flight.
-In particular, if the negotiated version mandates that endpoints perform validations on handshake packets, endpoints MUST also perform such validations on the converted first flight.
-For instance, if the negotiated version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then both endpoints need to validate the 5-tuple of all handshake packets, including the converted first flight.
+Note that, after the first flight is converted to the Negotiated Version, the handshake completes in the Negotiated Version.
+If the Negotiated Version has requirements that apply during the handshake, those requirements apply to the entire handshake, including the converted first flight.
+In particular, if the Negotiated Version mandates that endpoints perform validations on handshake packets, endpoints MUST also perform such validations on the converted first flight.
+For instance, if the Negotiated Version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then both endpoints need to validate the 5-tuple of all handshake packets, including the converted first flight.